Close Menu

 Practical Considerations

-Here are some practical considerations to keep in mind when planning your visit to Hagia Sophia: (See Also: When Is Best Time to Visit Italy?
-Discover Italy’s Hidden Gems)
+Here are some practical considerations to keep in mind when planning your visit to Hagia Sophia: (See Also: Is April A Good Time To Visit Jordan – Discover Now)

 • Dress code: Hagia Sophia is a place of worship, so it’s important to dress respectfully.
 Cover your shoulders and knees.